-"Information Step 5: Format the words and Communication Technology" and "Computer software" by applying Heading 1 style.
-Apply Heading 2 style to the following text: "System software is divided software", "System into", "Application Apply Heading 3 style to: "Operating system", software".

-"Utility programs", "Translator software", "Programming languages", "Word processing", "Spreadsheets software", "Presentation software"
+Step 5: Format the words "Information and Communication Technology" and "Computer software" by applying Heading 1 style.
+Apply Heading 2 style to the following text: "System software", "System software is divided into", "Application software".
+Apply Heading 3 style to: "Operating system", "Utility programs", "Translator software", "Programming languages", "Word processing", "Spreadsheets software", "Presentation software"

-Now create the table of contents on the first page, following the steps given in Learner's Book pages 37-44.
+Now create the table of contents on the first page, following the steps given in Learner's.